 And he came back with some—he just loved that comment, thought it was very funny.
 Commented on it, you know, said—and you know, actually, it was just kind of a flattering thing but he has actually taken some of the things that I’ve written to him and used them.

-He, he wrote me back one time and said, “You know, I really like that line that you’re using about something.
+He wrote me back one time and said, “You know, I really like that line that you’re using about something.
 Would you mind if I borrowed your line?”
 I was like, oh, does that make me a published author?
-I’m mean I’m really, I was so flattered.
+I mean, I’m really, I was so flattered.